-Solutions Revenue Recurring Service Connected units - Connected units - Revenue Insurance/Automotive Fleet Management £16.0m: 2021 £9.4m: 2021 184,000: 2021 70,000: 2021 £19.6m: 2020 £9.8m: 2020 168,000: 2020 77,000: 2020 £19.1m: 2019 £10.1m: 2019 167,000: 2019 76,000: 2019 · Performance in 2021 Performance in 2021 Performance in 2021 Performance in 2021 If it were not for Covid-19 Total recurring revenues This refers to the This refers to the the Group would have earned during the year amount of telematics amount of telematics continued to grow as an reduced by 4% to £9.4m devices reporting in devices in operation estimated £4m was lost in due to the reduction in operation from our from our fleet revenues. connections during the insurance & automotive customers.
-The total Good growth in Insurance year from our fleet customers.
-Connected number of units from clients and the start of customers due to high Units in this market our Fleet business Automotive connected car attrition in the 1 st increased by 10% due to reduced by 9% due sales in Holland were the quarter, which were not growth from newly to the high attrition highlights. offset by growth from launched customers. in quarter 1 due to newly launched the first Covid-19 Insurance customers. lockdown.
-Focus for 2022 Focus for 2022 Focus for 2022 Focus for 2022 Maximise the improved The growth of insurance Continue to expand the Maximise the sales and marketing connections with new number of Insurance improved sales and engine to grow fleet new customers that will have clients with focus on the marketing engine to business sales.
-Use the lower attrition in their Broker space and to grow fleet new further developed Insight first year should deliver growth on the business sales.
-Use solution for fleet, positively impact the back of a return to the further optimisation and cameras level of recurring driving tests and developed Insight to promote greater revenues.
-Despite the increased pay as you solution for fleet, efficiency and reduced market trend for richer drive insurance. optimisation and risk for our clients. data for lower costs, Benefit from the cameras to promote Continue to expand the continued growth will be expansion of the greater efficiency number of Insurance achieved by increasing connected car services. and reduced risk for clients with focus on the the number of devices in our clients.
-Broker space and to operation and driving deliver growth on the higher service fees either back of a return to driving from our integrated tests and increased pay as cameras or by increasing you drive insurance. our data analytics Benefit from the services. expansion of the connected car services.
+Solutions Revenue Recurring Service Connected units - Connected units - Revenue Insurance/Automotive Fleet Management £18.1m: 2022 £9.8m: 2022 193,000: 2022 71,000: 2022 £16.0m: 2021 £9.4m: 2021 184,000: 2021 70,000: 2021 £19.6m: 2020 £9.8m: 2020 168,000: 2020 77,000: 2020 Performance in 2022 Performance in 2022 Performance in 2022 Performance in 2022 Improved Fleet orders Total recurring revenues This refers to the This refers to the lead to growth of Fleet earned during the year amount of telematics amount of telematics revenues. increased by 5% to devices reporting in devices in operation A slow start to the year £9.8m due to the operation from our from our fleet for insurance and ongoing increased number of insurance & automotive customers.
+The total long wait times for driving connections and higher customers.
+Connected number of units from tests have slowed down per unit service fees on Units in this market our Fleet business progress in insurance Fleet. increased by 5% due to increased by 1% due revenues, despite several growth from newly to the higher levels client contract wins launched customers. of new sales and lower attrition Focus for 2023 Focus for 2023 Focus for 2023 Focus for 2023 Increase the sales and The growth of insurance Continue to expand the Maximise the marketing spend to grow connections with new number of Insurance improved sales and fleet new business sales. customers that will have clients with focus on the marketing engine to Use the further developed lower attrition in their Broker space and to grow fleet new Insight solution for fleet, first year should deliver growth on the business sales.
+Use optimisation and cameras positively impact the back of a return to the further to promote greater level of recurring driving tests and developed Insight efficiency and reduced revenues.
+Despite the increased pay as you solution for fleet, risk for our clients. market trend for richer drive insurance. optimisation and Continue to expand the data for lower costs, Benefit from the cameras to promote number of Insurance continued growth will be expansion of the greater efficiency clients with focus on the achieved by increasing connected car services. and reduced risk for Broker space and to the number of devices in our clients. deliver growth on the operation and driving back of a return to driving higher service fees either tests and increased pay as from our integrated you drive insurance. cameras or by increasing Benefit from the our data analytics expansion of the services. connected car services.